togashidm/Machine-Learning-ExerciseTracking/README.md

 ```R
    [1] 0
 ```
-The `NewTidyData1` now does not contain any missed value.
+The `NewTidyData1` now does not contain any missing values.
 The first 20 rows of data structure of the `NewTidyData1`:
 ```R
  str(NewTidyData1, list.len=20)
 ```